felgueres/birdseyeview/worklog.md

+11/30/2025 one way to look at video is that it is currently the dominant form of the internet. there are more bits in the form of video than text. however video is lower value per bit. so humans want to consume video despite it being less valuable than text. video understanding through ai helps compress this high information, low value medium into a high value one

 11/29/2025 most engineering problems are solved with good tooling. solve tooling and the solution to the problem follows. video understanding it's the og streaming problem but unlike llm tokens, every frame goes through heavy